deislabs/mystikos/doc/user-getting-started-docker-dotnet.md

 }
 ```

-You can build and run the program on Ubuntu with the following command
+You can build and run the program with the following command
 to make sure it's correct:

 ```